 Hari Kishore is the sole record cutting engineer in Denmark.

 So, Hari, what about these vinyl records?
-How long have you been interested, how did you come to vinyl records and cutting and all that?
+How long have you been interested in the medium, how did you come to vinyl records and cutting and all that?

 I started to be interested in vinyl records from a very young age.
 Actually, I think I was like 5 years old when I started kind of scratching and stuff.
 Because basically, when my father moved to Denmark from India, he bought around 1000 vinyl records from a record store that closed down on Nørrebrogade before I was born.
 Just to sell, you know.
 He got 1000 records for 1000 kroner or something.
 So he went around selling those records and other items.
 When I was born, there were still a lot of records left.
 So I started digging in them and I became very interested in manipulating time with records and mixing records, and started producing music from a very young age.
 I also started using records in my music production – sampling or mixing and doing turntablism a lot.